ShannonWetnight/gameshelf/README.md

 ### Single Sign-On
 You can easily lock GameShelf behind SSO with Authelia, Tinyauth, Authentik, and more, by using forward Auth.
+> [!NOTE]
 > GameShelf was not created to natively support SSO, user creation, mapping, or profiles.
 The purpose of GameShelf is to offer a frictionless library of DRM-free games to a local network, typically between 1-10 users in size.
 Using SSO or branching and adding profile functionality can be done but extends beyond the scope of GameShelf's intended purpose.

+### Cover Art
+GameShelf supports custom cover images for any game folder.
+To add your own artwork, place a cover image in the game’s directory using one of the supported file types:
+- `cover.jpg`
+- `cover.jpeg`
+- `cover.png`
+- `cover.webp`
+> [!IMPORTANT]
+> Only the above filenames and extensions are recognized.
+The file must be located directly inside the game’s root folder (eg. `Star Wars Jedi Knight II - Jedi Outcast > cover.png`), not in subdirectories.

+#### Recommended Resolution
+High-quality artwork is recommended.
+A resolution around 600×900 (3:4) works well; however, GameShelf automatically crops and scales the artwork into a portrait format and ratio of 2:3, so the final appearance will be vertically oriented regardless of the original aspect ratio.
+- File size may be a performance factor to consider for libraries that include many games.

+#### How GameShelf Chooses an Image
+When loading a game entry:
+1. GameShelf checks for cover.jpg, then cover.jpeg, cover.png, and finally cover.webp.
+2. The first matching file found is used as the game’s cover art.
+3. If no cover image is provided, GameShelf will fall back to:
+4. `planned feature` Attempting automatic artwork retrieval (if enabled), or
+5. `current behavior` Displaying the placeholder.png cover if nothing is available.
+This allows users to fully override auto-fetched artwork simply by placing their own cover.* image into the game’s folder.

 ## Usage
 1. Upload folders to the GameShelf directory (your mounted storage).